 During these last months, there was a murmur in the air.
-The “Yoda cave” started to appear in every single Iceland guide book and in every instagram feed.
+The “Yoda Cave in Iceland” started to appear in every single Iceland guide book and in every instagram feed.
 But unfortunately there is still a lack of information about this amazing and scenic place…UNTIL NOW!
 Find in this following post all the information you need to know about this place.

 The Yoda Cave from Iceland

 Before starting, don’t forget to check from time to time our adventures in Iceland and our microadventures (daytours).
 We have recently joined the Clean&Safe project from the Icelandic Tourist Board with which we intend to guarantee the safety of our travelers during the COVID-19 pandemic situation, committing to receive our customers in a responsible way so that they feel safe while creating good memories of their trip.

 The Yoda Cave is located in the Hjörleifshöfði mountain, in the South Coast of Iceland.
 This mountain is kind of a special geologic formation: an inselberg or monadnock.
 This means that is a mountain that suddenly rises in the middle of a sandy plain.
 But why?